-The cost share amount you pay for in-network and out-of-network outpatient day surgery as shown in your Schedule of Benefits has been changed as follows:
+The cost share amount you pay for in-network outpatient day surgery as shown in your Schedule of Benefits has been changed as follows:

-You will pay a \$300 copayment per admission for outpatient day surgery furnished by a hospital surgical day care unit or outpatient department or by an ambulatory surgical facility.
+You will pay a \$300 copayment per admission for outpatient day surgery furnished by a preferred hospital surgical day care unit or outpatient department or by a preferred ambulatory surgical facility.
 This outpatient day surgery copayment applies only to the hospital's or facility's services.
-It does not apply to physician and other covered professional provider covered services.
+For physician and other covered professional provider covered services, you will pay nothing.

-Important Note: If your Schedule of Benefits shows a deductible and/or coinsurance for outpatient day surgery, the deductible and/or coinsurance will still apply.
-In this case, your cost share amount is calculated as the deductible first (when it applies), then the copayment, and then coinsurance (when it applies).
+Important Note: If your Schedule of Benefits shows a deductible and/or coinsurance for outpatient day surgery, you only have to pay the copayment.
+For outpatient day surgery, the deductible and/or coinsurance will not apply.